 With that drag diminished, many economists think growth could top 3 percent in 2014.
 That would be the best performance since the recession ended in mid-2009.

-The expansion in the final three months of 2013 was fueled by a 3.3 percent growth rate in consumer spending, a significant acceleration from 2 percent spending growth in the third quarter.
+The strength in the final three months of 2013 came from a 3.3 percent growth rate in consumer spending, a significant acceleration from 2 percent spending growth in the third quarter.
 It was the best spending pace since the fourth quarter of 2010.
 Consumer spending is particularly important because it accounts for about 70 percent of the economy.

 Government spending fell at a 4.9 percent rate last quarter.
 State and local government activity rose at a scant 0.5 percent rate, but federal government spending tumbled at a 12.6 percent rate.
 The 16-day partial government shutdown in October cut fourth-quarter growth by about 0.3 percentage point, the government said.